robotastic/trunk-recorder/docs/INSTALL-LINUX.md

 ### Arch Linux

 #### Install from AUR
-1. Update and dependencies
+Update and dependencies
 ```bash
 sudo pacman -Suy
 sudo pacman -S --needed base-devel git
 ```

-3. Clone the package
+Clone the package
 ```bash
 git clone https://aur.archlinux.org/trunk-recorder.git
 ```

-2. Install trunk-recorder
+Install trunk-recorder
 ```bash
 cd trunk-recorder
 makepkg -si
 ```

+Configure `/etc/trunk-recorder/config.json` and start with `systemctl start trunk-recorder.service`.
+The service runs as trunk-recorder so ensure needed devices(SDR) and files(Media/Talkgroups) are usable(Read or Read/Write) by the trunk-recorder user.

 #### Install with AUR helper
 ```bash
 yay -S trunk-recorder
 ```
+Configure `/etc/trunk-recorder/config.json` and start with `systemctl start trunk-recorder.service`.
+The service runs as trunk-recorder so ensure needed devices(SDR) and files(Media/Talkgroups) are usable(Read or Read/Write) by the trunk-recorder user.

 #### Install from source

-1. It is suggested to make sure your installed packages are up to date and to review the [Arch Linux documentation regarding upgrades](https://wiki.archlinux.org/index.php/System_maintenance#Upgrading_the_system):
+It is suggested to make sure your installed packages are up to date and to review the [Arch Linux documentation regarding upgrades](https://wiki.archlinux.org/index.php/System_maintenance#Upgrading_the_system):
 ```bash
 sudo pacman -Syyu
 ```

-2. Install the packages required to build Trunk Recorder:
+Install the packages required to build Trunk Recorder:
 ```bash
 sudo pacman -S --needed base-devel git cmake boost gnuradio gnuradio-osmosdr libuhd fdkaac sox
 ```

-3. Continue with Building Trunk Recorder below
+Continue with Building Trunk Recorder below

 ## Building Trunk Recorder